SemionV/doryn/devlog.md

   * Setup pipeline for build and tests on windows
   * Setup pipeline for releases
   * Deploy assembled packages to some network storage

+**02.12.24**
+* Task done: Test binding of multiple uniform blocks
+* Task done: Improve opengl error detection(add information about location in the code to the error message)
+* Task done: Bind static and dynamic uniforms separately

 **01.12.24**
 * Task done: build a type trait to detect uniform types in a general way